The Invisible Disease

 There are five myths about arthritis, and creating awareness can only be done by debunking these myths.
-They are:

 - Arthritis occurs in older people – This is a common misconception, but it’s important to remember that any form of arthritis, including RA, isn’t based on age.
 RA effects 1.3 million Americans, and can occur in young adults, and even children and teens.
 When RA occurs during the early years it’s referred to as juvenile RA.
 In fact, over 300,000 children in the United States alone have been diagnosed with RA.